djtersteegc/sbc6120-mini-front-panel/README.md

 The current PCB and dress panel are drilled for miniature toggles with a 6mm diameter bushing/stem.
 1/4-40 switches will NOT fit since I wanted a tight fit on the dress panel and the switches are spaced to tightly to use the dress nuts.
 Plus I think this stype looks nicer (same as an Altair).

-These are commonly referring to as MTS-102 (ON-ON) and MTS-112 (ON-Momentary ON) on Aliexpress.
-I tried all the different red and blue models and ended up using the ones linked below.
+These are commonly listed as MTS-102 (ON-ON) and MTS-112 (ON-Momentary ON) on Aliexpress.
+I tried all the different red and blue models and ended up using the ones linked below in the BOM.
 Total cost shipped to the US for twenty MTS-102 and ten MTS-112 switches was less than ten bucks, versus the $40 it would cost to buy something like E-Switch 100 Series which was the cheapest domestic option I could find.
 C&K 7000 series were over $160 for 20 minature toggles.
 Maybe the action is a bit better, but at the end of the day this is a toy for me, so I would personally rather spend the budget on the next project.

 # Electrical BOM